openebs-archive/openebs-docs/docs/uglocalpv.md

 <h3><a class="anchor" aria-hidden="true" id="General-verification-for-disk-mount-status-for-Local-PV-based-on-device"></a>General Verification of Block Device Mount Status for Local PV Based on Device</h3>

 The application can be provisioned using OpenEBS Local PV based on device.
-For provisioning Local PV using the block devices attached to the nodes, then the block devices should be in one of the following states.
+For provisioning OpenEBS Local PV using the block devices attached to the nodes, then the block devices should be in one of the following states.

 - User has attached the block device, formatted and mounted them.
   - For Example: Local SSD in GKE.